cloudartisan/lexo/README.md

 # lexo - Text Analysis Utility

 A versatile command-line utility for text and code analysis.
-Evolved from the classic Unix `wc` command with enhanced features for modern text processing.
+Evolved from the classic Unix `wc` command with enhanced features for modern text processing, including language detection and word frequency analysis.

 ## Installation